Laura0607/PBfB2018/README.md

 The program will ask you to enter a <genome_id_list>, this is a .txt file containing the IDs from the genes of interest that you would like to download from NCBI.
 In this example we will enter: "TSHb.txt" here.
 The program will ask you to define <out_dir>, define here a name of a new outputdirectory where you would like to save the FASTA files.
-In this example we will enter: ~/PBfB2018/Step_1/Results_1/outTSHb
+In this example we will enter: **~/PBfB2018/Step_1/Results_1/outTSHb**

-Make sure your current directory is the same diretory as where your input file is located.
+Make sure your current working directory is the same directory as where your input file is located.
 So we will enter in the terminal:
 ```
 laura@laura-VirtualBox:~/PBfB2018/Step_1/Data_1$ step_1.py TSHb.txt ~/PBfB2018/Step_1/Results_1/outTSHb